Uncovered (Steve Harley album): Singles

 "I've Just Seen a Face" was released as a single on 4 February 2020.
 A music video was released on YouTube on 7 February.
 "Out of Time" was released as the album's second single on 18 September.

+Release

+In a November 2022 interview with hi-fi+, Harley revealed the album had sold over 7,000 copies.
+He added, "I got my money back – it was an expensive album to make.
+I spared nothing – two weeks at Rockfield with top-line musicians."

 Tour

-The release of Uncovered is supported by a UK and European tour.
+The release of Uncovered was supported by a UK and European tour.
 Due to other commitments, Simpson was unable to join the band and he recommended David Delarre in his place.
-The touring band, billed as the Steve Harley Acoustic Band, is made up of Harley, Delarre, Wickens and Heyhurst.
+The touring band, billed as the Steve Harley Acoustic Band, was made up of Harley, Delarre, Wickens and Heyhurst.
 In March 2020, all upcoming shows were postponed due to the COVID-19 pandemic, with only the first nine shows played as planned.
-The concerts would eventually resume in August 2021, with the rescheduled 2020 tour starting in May 2022, and finishing in July.
-Delarre would later take over from Robbie Gladwell, as lead guitarist for Harley's rock band format (Cockney Rebel) in December 2022.
+The concerts resumed in August 2021, with the rescheduled 2020 tour starting in May 2022, and finishing in July.
+Delarre and Hayhurst later took over from Robbie Gladwell and Kuma Harada as the respective lead guitarist and bassist for Harley's rock band format (Cockney Rebel) beginning in December 2022.
+This continued for the April 2023 Benelux rock band shows, amid Gladwell's ongoing professional commitments which precluded his involvement in the tour, and Harada's March 2023 death, respectively.
+The effects of this would however be mitigated when Harley cancelled his November-December 2023 dates (for medical reasons) in the September of that year.